mj3b/rgds/docs/decision-log.md

 ## IND-aligned decision fields (v1.3)

-These fields reflect **real IND delivery constraints** (interdependencies, author-at-risk, reviewer triage, lock points) and are optional unless a program chooses to require them by governance policy.
+The following fields reflect **real IND delivery constraints**—interdependencies, author-at-risk drafting, reviewer triage, and lock points.
+They are often the difference between defensible speed and downstream rework.

+These fields are **optional by default**, but may be required by program governance.
+Once required, they are enforced as part of the decision record.

 ### risk_posture
 **Prevents:** silent risk acceptance and “we never said we were being aggressive.”